 With its relatively flat turns (the original banking was 12 degrees in the turns, one degree on the straights), the course came in for criticism over the years from the drivers on the NASCAR tour, who regarded it as difficult to overtake and race cleanly on.
 However, recent changes have done a lot to silence the critics, and the NASCAR events have proved popular with fans.
 In 2002, in an effort to increase competitive racing, the track's corners were turned into a progressive banking system, as the apron was paved and became part of the track, and the track's banking was varied from four degrees in the lower two lanes to around seven degrees in the upper portion.
 The addition of SAFER barriers to the corner walls was made in 2003.

 On November 2, 2007, Bruton Smith, founder, chairman and chief executive officer of Speedway Motorsports, Inc., agreed to purchase New Hampshire International Speedway from Bob and Gary Bahre.
-Closing documents were completed on January 11, 2008, finalizing the purchase of the newly renamed New Hampshire Motor Speedway (NHMS) and the remaining 50 percent stake in North Wilkesboro for $340 million.
+Closing documents were completed on January 11, 2008, finalising the purchase of the newly-renamed New Hampshire Motor Speedway (NHMS) and the remaining 50 percent stake in North Wilkesboro for $340 million.